About the Site

 I found myself deeply drawn to these evocative images and started collecting grotto postcards.
 They often sell for only a few dollars apiece on Ebay, and each picture tells a story about how we have encouraged religious faith and about our need for beauty.
 I wonder if postcards might have been partly responsible for spreading the idea of building grottos–most grottos were built between 1900 and 1960, coinciding with the popularity of postcards in the US (around 1905 through the 1950s).
 Also, postcard printing began as a German technology, and many US grottos seem to have been built by German Catholic immigrants.
 It doesn’t seem unreasonable that postcards, an inexpensive and highly popular way to communicate, might have let people know how beautiful grottos could be, and increased the desire to build them.

-I began to think about the meaning of grotto spaces.
-All ornamental gardens symbolize ideas: we plant the flowers our mothers or grandmothers planted because we want to remember them.
+Ornamental gardens represent ideas and desires: we plant the flowers our mothers or grandmothers planted because we want to remember them.
 Formal gardens represent order and nostalgia for perceived simpler times.
 Wild or prairie-style gardens symbolize a desire to return the earth to how it was before humans tried to order it.

 The meaning of Lourdes grotto gardens is complex: their purpose was and is to encourage faith through their beauty and through the story they represent: the Lourdes visions, Bernadette’s unshakeable faith, and the miraculous healings at Lourdes over the past 150 years.
 The scene depicted by grottos allows us to imagine ourselves in Bernadette’s place: what if Mary chose to reveal herself to us?
 Would we be able to convince others of what we had experienced, and how would our lives change as a result?

-The grottos were built at local institutions because they generated enthusiasm among their members, testified to by the hundreds of grotto postcards published by churches and other institutions.
+The building of grottos at local institutions generated devotion and enthusiasm among their members, testified to by the hundreds of grotto postcards published by churches and other institutions.
 Today, Facebook posts about grottos at high schools or colleges receive numerous comments from alumni who mention their fond memories of these special places.

 I’m writing a book about Lourdes grottos that I hope to publish in a couple of years.
 In the meantime, I’m documenting these fascinating spaces in this website.

-- First, I’m making pages about the Lourdes grottos I’ve found in each state (and will subdivide into state regions for states with lots of grottos like New York and Pennsylvania.
+- First, I’m making pages about the Lourdes grottos I’ve found in each state (and will subdivide into state regions or dioceses for states with lots of grottos like New York and Pennsylvania.

-- If anyone knows anything about a grotto, I’d be grateful if you’d post a comment on that grotto’s page, sharing any information or personal stories you might have about it.
+- If anyone knows anything about a grotto, I’d be grateful if you’d post a comment or contact me, sharing any information or personal stories you might have about it.

-- And if a grotto you know about isn’t listed (which will be common at first), please let me know about it using the Contact page.
+- And if a grotto you know about isn’t listed–especially new ones!–please let me know about it using the Contact page.
 Thanks!